 They laugh because they will not cry.

 Prussia is the first to move.
 He closes the gap between them, planting his lips firmly on his brother's.
-Germany responds by wrapping one arm around his neck and the other around his waist.
-His own arms snake around the blonde and pull him close.
+Germany responds by wrapping both arms loosely around his neck.
+His own arms snake around the younger nation and pull him close.
 They kiss for an eternity before the need to breathe arises and, even then, they pull just far enough away to draw in air.
-Then they come to together again.
+Then they come together again.

 Slowly, patiently, they remove each other's clothing.
-'Make it last, make it last.' their minds chant in unison.
+'Make it last, make it last, this is your last chance, you gotta make it count.'
 Prussia gently pushes Germany down and begins the process of preparation.
-When that is complete, he places a kiss on the other's mouth and pushes in.
+When that is complete, he places a kiss on his brother's mouth and pushes in.

-The presence of each other wards off the shadows that lurk around them; ones that threaten to pull them in and never let go.
-They pay no heed to the smell of death that permeates through out the house, the city, the country.
-They move together on the dirty floor, swept up in their own world.
+The presence of each other wards off the shadows that lurk around them - ones that threaten to pull them in and never let go.
+They pay no heed to the smell of death that permeates throughout the house, the city, the country, the whole damn world.
+They move together on the dirty floor, swept up in their own reality.
 As they reach their climax, the first rumble of thunder booms outside.

-Later, as they lay together on a makeshift bed, Prussia holds Germany as the blonde drifts off to sleep.
+Later, as they lay together on a makeshift bed, Prussia holds Germany as the other nation drifts off to sleep.
 He wants to remember this moment for the rest of his life.
 He looks down at his little brother and feels a pang of sadness, deep in his heart.
 He hates how all good things must come to an end, even if they've only just begun.
-But he knows that they are looking for him; those Allied bastards.
+But he knows that they are looking for him - those Allied bastards.